What is Challah Bread?

 ⬇️ Table of Contents

-- Braided Challah
+- Challah Dough

-- Round Challah
+- Storing Challah Bread

 Traditional Ashkenazic challah comprises six ingredients: flour, olive oil, salt, lukewarm water, yeast, and eggs.
 Finely ground almonds or walnuts are often added, especially for Sabbath loaves.
-Other variations include adding sugar, cinnamon, and orange blossom water.
-In some communities, egg yolks are added to make the dough lighter.
-Eggs are generally used in challah bread baked for Passover.

 A similar custom is observed in Yemenite Jewry, where challah is prepared on Thursday nights and eaten on Sunday mornings.